VIPER (with Griffin lander) [Astrobotic Technology]

 Generally, VIPER will drive at about 0.8 km/h over the lunar surface, slowing to 0.4 km/h when prospecting for water and other potential resources.
 VIPER will explore inside dark craters where the Sun never reaches and is the first NASA rover with headlights - a system specially designed to work with its cameras in the Moon's extreme conditions of light and dark.

 VIPER's camera system will allow operators on Earth to visualize the terrain the rover needs to navigate and send commands in near-real time based on what they see - where and how fast to move, and where to stop and search for water ice.
 Typically, the operators will tell the rover to move between 4 to 8 meters, before downlinking data and reassessing.
 VIPER will send its science and prospecting data back using an X-band communications system that connects directly with Earth over the Deep Space Network.

 VIPER's instruments all use spectrometers - scientific tools that look at light emitted or absorbed by materials to help identify their composition.
 They work together to accomplish the mission's goals of prospecting for resources like water ice on the Moon.

 All three of VIPER's instruments will have been battle-tested on the harsh lunar surface before the rover's actual mission begins.
-Versions of NSS, NIRVSS and MSolo will have flown as payloads on the earlier Peregrine mission to the Moon by commercial providers under NASA's Commercial Lunar Payload Services initiative.
+Versions of NSS, NIRVSS and MSolo will have flown as payloads on the earlier Peregrine mission to the Moon by commercial providers under NASA's Commercial Lunar Payload Services (CLPS) initiative.
+Also TRIDENT and another MSolo will have been flown on the PRIME 1 luanr lander.
 By studying the instruments' performance carefully in the very harsh and challenging environment of the Moon, the VIPER team can use that information to even better prepare for their use on the VIPER mission, greatly reducing the mission's risks.